-- 1. Academic Quality reaffirms the importance of academic quality through systematic assessment and the continuous improvement of the institution's academic offerings.
-Also, to provide academic offerings based on learning outcomes and the personal values directly tied to the labor market.
-Student services complement the learning process, contribute to the development of student's experiences and NUC's focus on service demonstrates its commitment to quality student services that support the teaching-learning process and foster educational excellence. - 2.
-Service, Development and Student Experience Provide a college experience centered on student experiences, development and services, which prepares graduates to lead and excel in the local or global geographic area where they decide to live. - 3.
-Organizational Development Fostering a service-oriented organizational culture of the highest quality to all customers.
-It is characterized by an attitude towards collaboration, participation and a sense of commitment from all participants.
-Toward this end, all administrative staff that occupy key positions and faculty comply with all the competency and performance requirements. - 4.
-Strengthening and Positioning of the NUC Brand The NUC brand (institutional identity) must be recognized in the market as one of the top private universities in PR, FL and through distance education. - 5.
-Financial Strength Achievement of key financial metrics levels established in each year's annual budget.
+- Academic Quality Affirm the importance of academic quality through systematic assessment and continuous improvement of the institution's academic offerings.
+Also, provide academic offerings based on learning outcomes and personal values directly tied to the labor market.
+Student services complement the learning process and contribute to the development of students' experiences.
+NUC's focus on service demonstrates its commitment to quality student services that support the teachinglearning process and foster educational excellence. - 2.
+Centers of Excellence Elevate certain areas of study such as Healthcare, Business, and Construction Trade to Center of Excellence status - 3.
+Service, Development, and Student Experience Provide a college experience centered on student experiences, development, and services that prepare graduates to lead and excel in the local or global geographic area where they decide to live. - 4.
+Organizational Structure and Culture In strategic partnership and collaboration with business leaders, provide management, development and implement programs that contribute to achieving business and employee goals with integrity, professionalism, compliance, communication and trust. - 5.
+Brand Strengthening and Positioning NUC will be recognized as a university that puts the student first and that is the institution of choice for Puerto Rico and Florida populations and underserved communities in the United States looking for quality degrees highly valued by employers, in English, Spanish, or bilingual, through a flexible mix of classes online, hybrid and on-ground and with programs that focus on developing the skills necessary to be successful in the job market. - 6.
+Financial Strength Achieve administrative capability and successfully conduct the institution's financial operations.